Attractions

 Those who have visited Jurong Bird Park would probably be familiar with its iconic Waterfall Aviary.
 Well, you can find a tribute to it at Crimson Wetlands, where a 20-metre-tall waterfall lies, inspired by one of the highest waterfalls in Colombia.

-This is home to the scarlet ibises and roseate spoonbills, alongside the fan-favourite colourful macaws, who will be feeding here.
+This is home to the Scarlet Ibises and Roseate Spoonbills, alongside the fan-favourite colourful macaws, who can be found here.

 Here’s your chance to get really close to the parrots and snap your ‘Gram-worthy shot.

-6. There’ll be over 20 species of hornbills
+6. There are over 20 species of hornbills

 Of course, how could we miss out the birds of Southeast Asia?
 Transport yourself to the bamboo forests and sloping rice terraces of the region at Wings of Asia.
 Beyond aesthetics, the landscaping with a labyrinth of bamboo provides sustenance for the animals living in the habitat.

-Here’s where you can find 20 different species of hornbills, including new species such as the Knobbed Hornbill and Sulawesi Hornbill.
-This area is being dubbed as “the world’s largest living genetic reserve of hornbills under human care”.
+Here’s where you can find 20 different species of hornbills, including new ones such as the Knobbed Hornbill and Sulawesi Hornbill – both native to Indonesia.
+This area is dubbed “the world’s largest living genetic reserve of hornbills under human care”.

-This is also the section where you have the opportunity to feed pelicans fish.
+This is also the section where you have the opportunity to feed fish to the pelicans.
 Fun fact: they’re all named after characters from Finding Nemo.

 7. You can dine with penguins at Penguin Cove